1.3 National youth strategy

 The ministry primarily responsible for youth in regard to the National Youth Strategy is the Ministry of Education, Culture, Sport and Youth.
 Representatives of the Ministry are members of the Monitoring Committee of the National Youth Strategy, which consists of the Cross-sectoral Working Group on Youth (includes all public services dealing with youth), the Youth Board of Cyprus and the Cyprus Youth Council.
 Additionally, the Ministry of Education, Culture, Sport and Youth is responsible for submitting to the Council of Ministers the action plans, progress reports and future steps of the Strategy which are prepared by the Youth Board of Cyprus in close collaboration with the above-mentioned bodies.

-All government actors involved in the Strategy developed the first Action Plan of the Strategy (2017-2019) and then prepared a progress report regarding the implementation of the Plan.
-The second Action Plan (2020-2022) has been also prepared and submitted to the Council of Ministers.
+All government actors involved in the Strategy developed the two three-year Action Plans of the Strategy (2017-2019 & 2020-2022) and also prepared a progress report regarding the implementation of the A’ Action Plan 2017-2019.
 The evaluation of the implementation of the National Youth Strategy is planned to be conducted at the end of 2022.

 At the moment, the National Youth Strategy is not yet integrated into the overall national development policy.
 It is a separated document that sets the main goals and objectives of the policies of the government that target youth.

 The National Youth Strategy did not undergo any revisions.
 The first Action Plan (2017-2019) of the National Youth Strategy was completed and it has been discussed in open consultations with youth as mentioned above.
-The second Action Plan (2020-2022) has been drafted and submitted to the Council of Ministers, through the Minister of Education, Culture, Sport & Youth.
+The second Action Plan (2020-2022) has been approved by the Council of Ministers and it is currently under implementation.
 The second Action Plan includes all the programmes and actions that governmental authorities are implementing for the period 2020-2022 in order to achieve the priorities and objectives of the National Youth Strategy.
-Furthermore, preparations for drafting a new Strategy for 2023-2030 will start taking place within 2021.
+Furthermore, preparations for drafting a new Strategy after 2022 are currently taking place.